grpc/grpc.io/content/en/docs/guides/service-config.md

 of gRPC clients.

-- The xDS name resolver converts the xDS configuration it receives from the control plane to a corresponding service config
+- The xDS name resolver converts the xDS configuration it receives from the control plane to a corresponding service config.
 - The standard DNS name resolver in the Go implementation supports service configs [stored as TXT records] on the name server.